ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/revoke-ome-encrypted-mail.md

 ### Step 2.
 Verify that the mail is revocable

+To verify whether you can revoke a particular email message, check whether the Revocation Status field is visible in the **Details** table in the Security &amp; Compliance Center.

-To verify whether or not you can revoke a particular email message, complete these steps.
+To verify whether or not you can revoke a particular email message by using Windows Powershell, complete these steps.

 1. Using a work or school account that has global administrator permissions in your Office 365 organization, start a Windows PowerShell session and connect to Exchange Online.
 For instructions, see [Connect to Exchange Online PowerShell](https://aka.ms/exopowershell).